Samuellinda/CFtemp/README.md

-# Haikus for Codespaces
+# CloudFormation for Wazuh

-This is a quick node project template for demoing Codespaces.
-It is based off of the [Azure node sample](https://github.com/Azure-Samples/nodejs-docs-hello-world).
-It's great!!!
+This is a quick node project template for demoing Wazuh Cluster Deploymont.
+It is based off of the AWS Cloudfmormation